-- 6) Post Entry Distribution and Survey Information: Phorodon cannabis has been found in nursery greenhouses in three counties.
-It is presumed not to be established in the environment in California.
-It receives a not established (0) in this category. - -Not established (0) Pest never detected in California, or known only from incursions. - -Low (-1) Pest has a localized distribution in California, or is established in one suitable climate/host area (region). - -Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas. - -High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas.
+6) Post Entry Distribution and Survey Information: Phorodon cannabis is considered to be established in Mendocino, Shasta, and Trinity counties.
+It receives a Low (-1) in this category.

+-Not established (0) Pest never detected in California, or known only from incursions.

+-Low (-1) Pest has a localized distribution in California, or is established in one suitable climate/host area (region).

+-Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas.

+-High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas.